 - Rakuten: To date, I’ve earned well over $300 via Rakuten!
 That’s some serious cashback at stores that I would shop at anyway.
 Signing up is free, and there are cashback bonuses when you refer friends.

 - Shopkick: Shopkick is another amazing app that pays you back in gift cards.
 When shopping, you earn rewards known as “kicks,” which then turn into gift cards you can use.

-- Dosh: Get up to 10% back on all of your purchases with Dosh.
-Simply install the app, link your bank cards, and every time you shop, you get your cashback directly deposited into your PayPal account.
+- Dosh: Get up to 10% back on your purchases with Dosh.
+Install the app, link your bank cards, and every time you shop, you get your cashback directly deposited into your PayPal account.
 It’s that easy!

 Saving While Struggling: Every Dollar Counts

-While saving money on a tight budget may seem counterproductive, it can mean the difference between moving beyond struggling and staying financially strapped.
+While starting an emergency fund on a tight budget may seem counterproductive, it can mean the difference between moving beyond struggling and staying financially strapped.

 I used to think that if I wasn’t saving a minimum of $100 per week, there was no point in saving anything at all.
-One of the biggest lessons I learned when we were struggling was that being on this tight budget was temporary.
-If I was ever going to get our family moving again, I would absolutely need to continue to save money.
+One of the biggest lessons I learned when we struggled was that being on this tight budget was temporary.
+If I was ever going to get our family moving again, I would need to continue to save money.

 Whether it’s $5 every week or $50 every other week, saving is still saving, and having a little safety net will not only feel good, it will help to cushion you if something unexpected comes up.

 One way you can easily start saving money with every purchase you make is through automatic round-up programs with your bank.
 Many banks now have an automated savings withdrawal program that takes your purchases, rounds them up, and automatically places the spare change into a savings account.
 This is a brilliant way to save without doing anything at all!